tesseracat/tesseracat/README.md

-# tesseracat
+# iotame

-> The Tesseracat Home Automation software
+### Tame the Internet of Things

+iotame is a smart home automation software made for everyone.

 ## License